|Copyright © Nucleus Medical Media, Inc.|

 - Arrange for someone to take you home after the surgery.

-Talk to your doctor about your medicines, even non-prescription medicines.
-You may be asked to stop taking some medicines up to one week before the procedure, like:
+Talk to your doctor about your medications, even non-prescription medications.
+You may be asked to stop taking some medications up to one week before the procedure, like:

 - Spinal anesthesia —You will be numb from the mid-abdomen down.